shangril/crero-yp/README.md

 ## Deployment instructions

 * clone with git or download manually the package from this GitHub page.
-* edit config.php with site name, path to a header free form .php file to include on every page (optional) and a footer (same thing)
+* edit config.php with site name, path to a free form .php header file to include on top of every page (optional) and a footer (same thing)
 * deploy on your web server the following files : yp.php ; config.php ; index.php.template

 Point your web browser to yourserver/yp.php .
 The script will create the necessary ./yp/ and ./yp/d/ directories and create an index.php in ./yp/ based on index.php.template.